 For the purposes of this article, we have attempted to go in depth on a several key sports related injuries.
 If you are interested in learning more about PRP for certain types of injuries, we’ve written a number of articles on the following:

 Metropolitan Pain Consultants specializes in reducing and eliminating pain for our patients to help restore their ability to work and live as they desire.
 We strive to provide each patient with state of the art care in a compassionate and professional environment.
-At our Lyndhurst, Aberdeen, and West Orange offices, every patient is treated as an individual with a unique set of problems requiring a tailored, therapeutic approach.
+You can find us in West Orange, Aberdeen, Clifton, and Lyndhurst.